-- 30.6.1 Any car which breaks down during the Qualifying stage or during the following road section will be recovered to the parc fermé by the organisers once the Qualifying stage has finished. - 30.6.2 Any driver who does not correctly complete the Qualifying stage will chose his position last.
+- 30.6.1 Any car which breaks down during a road section to the Qualifying stage, the Qualifying stage or the following road section, will be transported to the parc fermé by the organisers once the Qualifying stage has finished. - 30.6.2 Any driver who does not correctly complete any road section as in 30.6.1 or the Qualifying stage will choose his position last.
 If more than one driver does not complete the stage, positions will be chosen in the order of the starting list for the Qualifying stage.